National Hockey League rules: Penalties

-When a penalty is about to be called, an official will raise his arm to signal what is referred to as a "delayed penalty"; play will continue until the offending team touches the puck, at which point, the official will blow the play dead and assess the penalty.
+When a penalty is about to be called, an official raises his arm to signal a delayed penalty; play continues until the offending team touches the puck, at which point, the official blows the play dead and assesses the penalty.
 After a penalty is assessed, play resumes with a face-off in the offending team's defensive zone under most circumstances.
 If a delayed penalty is called and goes to the end of the period then the full penalty goes to the next period.
-If a penalty is called with less than two minutes to go in a period, except for overtime, a penalty is "carried over" into the next period, meaning that any power plays called in the final two minutes of a period move along to the next period, meaning that if a penalty is called at 19:01 in the first period, then the remaining 1:01 of the power play will go to the second period.
+If a penalty is called with less than two minutes to go in a period, except for overtime, a penalty is "carried over" into the next period, meaning that any power plays called in the final two minutes of a period move along to the next period.
+For example, a penalty called at 19:01 in the first period, the remaining 1:01 of the power play goes to the second period.

-If the team committing a penalty yields a goal and is already short-handed because of a minor penalty, the penalty will be called when the goal is scored, and the team scoring a goal will be awarded a fresh power play.
-Furthermore, when goals are scored, penalties come off the board in the order in which they were called (if multiple penalties have been called).
-If a goaltender takes a penalty (etc. delay of game), a player who was on the ice at the time of the penalty goes to the penalty box, and the goalie stays in game.
+When a goal is scored while a delayed penalty is in effect against a team already short-handed because of a minor penalty, the new penalty is called when the goal is scored, and the scoring team is awarded a fresh power play.
+Furthermore, when goals are scored, penalties come off the board in the order in which they were called.

 Own-goal mishaps

 The offending team cannot touch the puck during a delayed penalty.
 This usually results in the opposing team replacing their goalie with an extra forward until the offending team touches the puck, since the offending team must touch the puck in order to score on the empty net.
-This situation, however, can result in an own goal, which can occur very rarely.
+On rare occasions, however, this situation has resulted in an own goal.
 For example: